AsadThafer/crypto_currencies/README.md

-No specific UI for this, do your best to have suitable style.

 # Crypto Currencies jQuery & Javascript Project

 This project is a simple page to share Crypto Currencies info written in JavaScript.